matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 ## Security considerations

+This would allow for invisibly accessing the stripped state of a room with `public` or `knock` join rules.

+In the case of a public room, if the room has `history_visibility` set to `world_readable` then this is no change.
+Otherwise, it is trivial to access the state of the room by joining, but currently users in the room would know that the join occurred.
+Additionally, this information is already provided by the room directory (if the room is listed there).

-This would allow for invisibly accessing the stripped state of a room with `knock` join rules.
-This is already trivially accessible by knocking on the room, but currently users in the room would know that the knock occurred.
-This does not seem to be a major weakening of the security.
+Similarly, in the case of knocking, a user is able to trivially access the stripped state of the room by knocking, but users in the room would know that the knock occurred.

+This does not seem to be weakening the security expectations of either join rule.

 ## Future extensions

-### Dedicated APIs

-Dedicated client-server and server-server APIs could be added to request the stripped state events, but that is considered out-of-scope for the current proposal.

 ### Revisions to the room directory

 A future MSC could include additional information from the stripped state events in the [room directory](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-publicrooms).
-This seems to mostly be the encryption information, but there may also be other pieces of information to include.
+The main missing piece seems to be the encryption information, but there may also be other pieces of information to include.

 ### Additional ways to join a room